DataDog/integrations-extras/packetfabric/README.md

 You can use PacketFabric to quickly and easily build a robust network between cloud platforms, SaaS providers, and hundreds of colocation centers around the [world][2].

-This integration allows you to leverage Datadog when monitoring your PacketFabric network by automatically sending the following metrics to Datadog:
+With this integration, you can leverage Datadog to monitor your PacketFabric network using the following metrics:

 * `ifd_traffic_rate_metric`
 * `ifl_traffic_rate_metric`